yaroslavros/connect-ip-optimizations/draft-rosomakho-masque-connect-ip-optimizations.md

 : An optional field, encoded as a variable-length integer, containing byte offset where checksum coverage begins.
 Coverage runs from this offset to the end of the reconstructed packet.
 Not included in the capsule if checksum offloading is not used.

-The OPTIMIZATION_CREATE capsule contains a sequence of zero or more Static Segments.
+The CONNECT_IP_OPTIMIZATION_CREATE capsule contains a sequence of zero or more Static Segments.

 ~~~
 Static Segment {